Chicago vs New York

 By Katie Sagal

 Making the tough choice of Chicago vs. New York City?
 We’ve put together a brief comparison of the two cities and their top attractions and activities.
-See which seems more enticing.
+See which seems more enticing, from river cruises to street food.
 Learn how to save on admission to the best things to do in each city below.

 Both NYC and Chicago have two stellar observation decks from which to see the best sights of their respective cities.
 Many people choose to visit both observation decks.
 But it’s also easy to pick your favorite and see the aerial views from your chosen landmark.
 Here’s a brief comparison of the four observation decks.